sequelize/sequelize/docs/migrations.md

 $ node_modules/.bin/sequelize db:migrate
 ```

-This command will do some nice things
+This command will execute these steps

 1) It will ensure a table called `SequelizeMeta` in database.
 This table is used to record which migration have ran on current database
 2) Start looking for any migration files which haven't ran yet.
 This is possible by checking `SequelizeMeta` table.
 In this case it will run `XXXXXXXXXXXXXX-create-user.js` migration, which we created in last step.